MisterJulsen/MinecraftCommunityServer/rules.md

 - Protect the privacy of other players
 - Never link the IP or other information directly, instead refer to the Discord server
-- Use the command `/trigger live` to enable/disable the streaming mode so other players can see that you are live
+- Use the command `/live` to enable/disable the streaming mode so other players can see that you are live
 - We cannot guarantee that no copyright content (e.g. pictures or music) will be shown in your stream/video
 - Don't intentionally break the rules to generate clicks.
 Abusing a ban for clicks will result in a permanent ban!